PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 08:33:47
+Last updated: 2024-04-06 08:34:19
-Random Quote: You know what they say about relationships.
-Every waking moment's a battle. - Barney Stinson
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith